Ptrskay3/PySprint/README.md

 I will add an advanced description later on.

 ### Lastest upgrades:
+  - Data editing features unittests done
+  - API skeleton is done
-  - Added CI along with some(!) unittests
+  - Added CI along with some unittests
   - Started API
   - Numerous little fixes according to PEP8
   - Added autofit for CFF method, it will be improved later